-A UnicastProcessor has a few more options than a direct processor, reflected by the existence of a few create static factory methods.
 For instance, by default, it is unbounded: If you push any amount of data through it while its Subscriber has not yet requested data, it buffers all of the data.

-You can change this by providing a custom Queue implementation for the internal buffering in the create factory method.
+You can change this by providing a custom Queue implementation for the internal buffering in the Processors.more().unicast(Queue) factory method.
 If that queue is bounded, the processor could reject the push of a value when the buffer is full and not enough requests from downstream have been received.